Last Update: May 2020

-Last November, Google released v5 of its PageSpeed Insights API, which now implements Lighthouse technology and integrates field data provided by the Chrome User Experience Report (CrUX).
+In November 2018, Google released v5 of its PageSpeed Insights API, which implements Lighthouse technology and integrates field data provided by the Chrome User Experience Report (CrUX).

 If you follow our blog since the beginning, you know that we believe that a reliable web performance optimization score shouldn’t depend on PageSpeed Insights only.